cucapra/dahlia/buildbot/README.md

 - `skipseashell`, which lets you supply plain HLS C code as input.
 - `estimate`, to use the Xilinx toolchain's resource estimation facility.
 The job will skip synthesis and execution on the FPGA.
+- `skipexec`, to avoid actually trying to run the generated program.
+(Only necessary when `estimate` is false---estimate runs skip execution by default.)
 - `make`, to use a Makefile instead of the built-in compilation workflow (see below).
 - `hwname`, which lets you provide a name for the job during makefile flow.
 - `directives`, which lets you provide the name of a file with a set of directives (pragmas).